Car Manufacturer Insurance Programs: Tesla, GM, and OEM Coverage

 Automakers selling insurance is no longer a futuristic concept — it's happening right now.
 Tesla, General Motors, Honda, and Rivian have all stepped into the insurance market, using the connected technology already built into their vehicles to assess risk and price premiums.
 Instead of relying on traditional factors like age, gender, or credit score, these manufacturer-owned programs tap directly into your car's onboard systems to understand how you actually drive.

 This approach — often called Real-Time Insurance or telematics-based insurance — marks a fundamental shift in how auto coverage is priced and sold.
 Rather than buying a policy from a third-party insurer who knows little about your specific vehicle, you're buying from the entity that built it.
+Learn more about how usage-based insurance programs work and how much they can realistically save you.

 The Major OEM Insurance Players in 2026